Scalp Inflammation: What We Test, What We Miss

 ☐ Itchy or tingling scalp with no visible cause

-☐ Flaking that doesn’t respond to standard shampoos
+☐ Flaking that doesn’t clear with standard or medicated shampoos

 ☐ Burning or tightness after washing or product use